Riverside Hotel Southbank20 Montague Road, South Brisbane

 CPD 09 August 2022 - Christopher E Taylor Barrister from Chambers in Cairns and Brisbane presented 'Estoppel Revisited - Getting Down to Basics'.
 This event reviewed the history and principles of estoppel and the application of estoppel in Security of Payment adjudications.

-CPD 06 September 2022 – Having the advantage of a preview of David’s presentation on the duties and constraints incumbent upon BIF Act Adjudicators when valuing and adjudicating a Payment Claim this event is not to be missed.
-David takes us through constraintsas illustrated by the Statute and Common Law.
-Presented by David Campbell-Williams.
-Register Now.
+CPD 06 September 2022 - As predicted, having had the advantage of a preview of David Campbell-Williams's presentation on the duties and constraints incumbent upon BIF Act Adjudicators when valuing and adjudicating a Payment Claim this was and event not to be missed.
+David took us through constraints as illustrated by the Statute and relevant cases.

-CPD 04 October 2022 – Ben Thomas will share the results of his research into the reasons why adjudicators find they do not have jurisdiction to adjudicate an adjudication application.
-As Ben has put it – the research has turned up some interesting things.
+CPD 04 October 2022 - Ben Thomas shared the results of his research into the reasons why adjudicators find they do not have jurisdiction to adjudicate an adjudication application.
+As Ben has put it - the research has turned up some interesting things.
 Ben is a principal and consultant in aktivResolve.
-Register Now.

-CPD 18 October 2022 (Extra Event) Ethics Core Unit – Continuing Professional Development policies for Security of Payment Adjudicators in most Australian jurisdictions require completion of 10 CPD Units including 3 Mandatory Core Units.
-This session is directed to meeting the requirements for the Ethics Core Unit.
-The session is designed to be interactive so that you can take learning away from it and also have input to the session.
-A panel consisting of adjudicators from each Australian jurisdiction will participate with you in discussing typical ethics issues.
-The session is extra to the planned monthly CPD events.
-It will be free for those who have taken up the annual subscription but if you do not register for the event the usual certificate recognising your participation cannot be issued.
-Papers and PowerPoints are not planned for this session but a video recording of the session, if it works, will be provided TO THOSE WHO HAVE REGISTERED.Register Now.
+CPD 18 October 2022 (Extra Event) Ethics Core Unit - Continuing Professional Development policies for Security of Payment Adjudicators in most Australian jurisdictions require completion of 10 CPD Units including 3 Mandatory Core Units.
+This session was directed to meeting the requirements for the Ethics Core Unit.
+Scenarios which raise possible ethics issues will be circulated before the event to enable participants to consider how they might address the issues.
+As expected not everyone had the same views on the possibilities and outcomes.
+The session was designed to be and was very interactive.
+A panel consisted of adjudicators from each Australian jurisdiction who participated with attendees in discussing typical ethics issues.
+The panel included Warren Fischer, Robert Sundercombe, David Campbell-Williams, Jo Jeisman, Barry Tozer, Susan Leech, Tim Sullivan and Logan Campbell.
+The session was extra to the planned monthly CPD events and was freefor those who had taken up the annual subscription..

 CPD 29 November 2022 - Adjudicator’s Questions on Notice.
 This session is aimed at addressing whatever question you would like to raise.
 If possible, questions should be submitted on or before 1 November 2022.
 The panel may not be able to get to questions submitted after this date.
 Also, depending on the number of questions raised our panel (Warren Fischer and Christopher Taylor) may not get to them all at this session but we will get to them.
 Registrations for this event are now open in the usual way.
 If you purchased the bulk subscription please register for this event although it will be free for those with a bulk subscription.
 Register Now.